Revenue Gaps for Static and Dynamic Posted Pricing of Homogeneous Goods: Introduction

-\citet{BlumrosenH08} gave a characterization of the optimal discriminatory and anonymous prices for the case of identical distributions, as well as formulas for the asymptotic revenue in terms of parameters of the distribution.
-For the regular power-law distribution they showed that the optimal revenue obtained by an auction, via discriminatory pricing, and through anonymous pricing is $0.89\sqrt{n}$, $0.71 \sqrt{n}$, and $0.64\sqrt{n}$, which implies an asymptotic lower bound of approximately~$0.71/0.64 \approx 1.11$ for the gap we are interested in.
+\citet{BlumrosenH08} gave a characterization of the optimal dynamic and static prices for a single good and identical distributions, along with formulas for the asymptotic revenue in terms of parameters of the distribution.
+For the regular power-law distribution they showed that the maximum revenue obtained respectively by an incentive-compatible mechanism, by dynamic prices, and by a static price is $0.89\sqrt{n}$, $0.71 \sqrt{n}$, and $0.64\sqrt{n}$, which implies an asymptotic lower bound of approximately~$0.71/0.64 \approx 1.11$ for the gap we are interested in.
+The solution of an exercise set by \citet{Hartline17} provides an improved, yet not a tight, lower bound for the single-good case.

-The ex-ante relaxation was identified as a quantity of interest by \citet{ChawlaHK07} and used subsequently for example by \citet{Yan11} and \citet{Alaei14}.
-The use of prophet inequalities in mechanism design was pioneered by \citet{HajiaghayiKS07} and developed further in a series of papers~\citep{ChawlaHMS10,KleinbergW12,AzarKW14,Alaei14,DuttingK15,Rubinstein16}.
-The variant of the secretary problem related to our problem, the Cayley-Moser problem, was proposed by \citet{Moser56}, solutions for the uniform and the exponential distribution were respectively given by \citet{GilbertM66} and by \citet{Karlin62}.
-The equivalence for distributions with affine virtual values between revenue maximization and welfare maximization with an additional bidder is somewhat reminiscent of a result of \citet{BulowK96}, which bounds the revenue of the optimal auction by the revenue of a second-price auction with an additional bidder.
-More distantly related to our work is work of \citet{ChenGL14}, who analyzed a mathematical program to characterize optimal auctions with unlimited supply, and of \citet{FeldmanGL15}, who used anonymous posted prices in the design of mechanisms for combinatorial auctions with high welfare.